 The Bengal cat does have a unique temperament and new owners could easily be surprised to discover what this cat is capable of.
 So let’s get down to it and ask the question you searched for…

-Are Bengal cats nice?
-Yes, the Bengal is a very nice cat.
+The Bengal is an exceptionally very nice cat.
 Known for its high-energy, inquisitive and playful nature, the Bengal is a great cat for the whole family.
 However, they require a certain type of individual to cater to their essential requirements – is this you?

 Typical Bengal Cat Personality